Hashtag Web3 Logo

 Restaking mechanisms vary by protocol:

-Multi-Protocol Security: Same validator stake securing Ethereum consensus (earning base APY) + protecting Eigenlayer AVS (Active Validator Sets) like rollups, data availability services, or other protocols (earning additional AVS APY).
+• Multi-Protocol Security: Same validator stake securing Ethereum consensus (earning base APY) plus protecting Eigenlayer AVS (Active Validator Sets) like rollups, data availability services, or other protocols (earning additional AVS APY).

-Slashing Mechanism: If validator misbehaves on secured protocol, both Ethereum and the AVS can slash.
-Creates compounded slashing risk.
+• Slashing Mechanism: If a validator misbehaves on a secured protocol, both Ethereum and the AVS can slash.
+This creates compounded slashing risk.

 • Ethereum staking rewards (base)